-IIIb-2: Ultra Violet Optical Thomson Scattering (UVTS)
+IIIb-2: Ultraviolet Optical Thomson Scattering (UVTS)

-Optical Thomson scattering measures the spectrum of the light scattered by a plasma to get time and space resolved measurements of nearly all of the plasma properties.
-It is the gold standard measurement of plasma properties used in tokomaks and at lower densities in ICF.
+Optical Thomson scattering measures the spectrum of the light scattered from a monochromatic probe beam by a plasma, to make temporally and spatially resolved measurements of the key parameters of plasmas such as temperature, density, and flow velocity.
+It is the gold standard measurement for plasma properties used in tokamaks and at lower densities in ICF.

 On NIF, Z, and OMEGA a high-density plasma produces high pressures to drive shocks or to inhibit hohlraum wall motion for all SSP programs.
-There are no direct measurements of the high-density plasmas but it needs to be understood better.
-This information is critically important to better understand the hohlraum environment and benchmark codes that presently fail to capture the complex dynamics inside a hohlraum.
-On NIF an u.v. probe laser beam makes the Thomson Scattering a transformative diagnostic probing to very high density.
-UVTS can also be used for measurements of radiation flow in low density foams and to access higher densities for laser direct drive.
+There are currently no direct measurements of the parameters of these high-density plasmas.
+The behavior of these plasmas needs to be better understood.
+Measurements of the plasma environment are critically important to better understand hohlraum behavior, and to benchmark radiation hydrodynamics codes that presently fail to predict the complex dynamics inside hohlraums.
+On NIF an ultra-violet probe laser beam makes Thomson Scattering a transformative diagnostic, allowing it to probe to very high density.
+UVTS can also be used to access plasmas parameters at higher densities for laser direct drive.

 The time evolution of the hohlraum plasma density (n_e), temperature (T_e), flow velocity and turbulence levels are critical parameters for understanding the x-ray drive for all HED hohlraum applications.
-Likewise, in long scale length plasmas such as Laser Direct Drive (LDD) on NIF measurements of n_e , T_e and turbulence above the critical density are important for understanding the drive pressure and its uniformity.
-These fundamental parameters will be uniquely measured, without recourse to integrated rad-hydro models, with Ultra Violet Thomson Scattering (UVTS) on the NIF.
-These parameters need to be measured at high densities (n_e is calculated to be $> 10^{21}$ e/cc in a NIF hohlraum) and this leads to the requirement for an ultraviolet Thomson scattering probe laser beam in order to avoid significant absorption and refraction.
+Likewise, in long scale length plasmas such as Laser Direct Drive (LDD) on NIF, measurements of n_e , T_e , and turbulence above the critical density are important for understanding the drive pressure and its uniformity.
+These fundamental parameters will be uniquely measured, without recourse to integrated rad-hydro models, using Ultraviolet Thomson Scattering (UVTS) on the NIF.
+These parameters need to be measured at high densities (n_e is calculated to be $> 10^{21}$ e/cc in a NIF hohlraum) and in the presence of the powerful NIF heater beams.
+These requirements drive the need for a vacuum ultraviolet Thomson scattering probe laser beam, in order to avoid significant absorption and refraction in the plasma and so that the signal is not swamped by scattering of the 351 nm NIF drive beams.
 Background plasma emission and other sources of non-Thomson scattered light indicate that to exceed a signal-to-noise of unity the Thomson scattering probe laser must be 1-10J in 1ns at 210 nm, see J. S. Ross et al., Rev. of Sci.
 Instrumen.
 87, 11E510 (2016).

-There are also less challenging experimental configurations which can benefit from 3ω UVTS on the NIF and are benefitting from 4ω OTS on OMEGA [for example see J. Katz et al., Rev. Sci.
+There are also many less challenging experimental configurations which can benefit from 3ω UVTS on the NIF and are benefitting from 4ω UVTS on OMEGA [for example see J. Katz et al., Rev. Sci.
 Instrumen.
 83, 10E349 (2012)].
 These include source development for radiation effects experiments, experiments designed to study energy transport in foams, and collision-less shocks in counter-streaming plasmas.
 OTS has been implemented on Nova, Trident, JLF and OMEGA although in less stressing conditions than an ignition hohlraum and LDD on NIF.
 UVTS on the NIF is therefore a transformative diagnostic because the short wavelength of the probe opens new windows in plasma density even after five decades of Thomson scattering from high-temperature plasmas.